BarryCoding/fork-vue3-docs/src/senior/best/testing.md

 - [Cypress](https://www.cypress.io/)

   Overall, we believe Cypress provides the most complete E2E solution with features like an informative graphical interface, excellent debuggability, built-in assertions, stubs, flake-resistance, parallelization, and snapshots.
 As mentioned above, it also provides support for [Component Testing](https://docs.cypress.io/guides/component-testing/introduction).
 It supports Chromium-based browsers, Firefox, and Electron.
 WebKit support is available, but marked experimental.

+### Other Options {#other-options-2}

+- [Playwright](https://playwright.dev/) is also a great E2E testing solution that supports all modern rendering engines including Chromium, WebKit, and Firefox.
+Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation of Google Chrome for Android and Mobile Safari.

 ## Recipes {#recipes}